mafifafm/pxt-microbit/docs/live-coding.md

     },
     {
         "name": "Hack Your Headphone",
-        "description": "In this video, we will be showing you how to hack your headphones with the micro:bit - https://makecode.microbit.org/projects/hack-your-headphones", "youTubeId": "pC02U_YaSMw",
+        "description": "In this video, we will be showing you how to hack your headphones with the Ragga - https://makecode.microbit.org/projects/hack-your-headphones", "youTubeId": "pC02U_YaSMw",
         "youTubePlaylistId": "PLMMBk9hE-SepocOwueEtTDyOPI_TBE9yC",
         "imageUrl": "/static/live-coding/pC02U_YaSMw.jpg"